-Temperatures in Austin are creeping closer and closer to 100 degrees, and we know what you’re thinking: “How am I going to survive another summer of this?”
+Temperatures in Austin have reached triple digits, and we know what you’re thinking: “How am I going to survive another summer of this?”
 Well, we’ve got some advice.

 First of all, you’re going to need to submerge yourself in a body of water.
 We’ve put together a definitive guide to all of Central Texas swimming holes, because Barton Springs and Hamilton Pool get crowded fast.
 We even made an interactive map, so you can make your plans to visit every last spot.
 You can also check out the Austin Parks and Recreation Department’s handy “park viewer” map, which will help you locate different public pools around the city and see when they’re open.